gardener/landscaper-service/docs/architecture/architecture-and-security.md

 spec: {}
 ```

-The controller of ls-service-target-shoot-sidecar-server automatically creates the required roles, role-bindings etc.
+The controllers of ls-service-target-shoot-sidecar-server automatically creates the required roles, role-bindings etc.
-for all entries in the `subjectlist` *subjects* in every newly created namespace (see the details in the image before).
+for all entries in the `SubjectList` *subjects* in every newly created customer namespace (see the details in the image
+before).

 ## 2 Credentials and Credential Rotation for a Landscaper as a Service (LaaS) landscape